kptdev/kpt/site/book/01-getting-started/02-quickstart.md

 ## Apply the Package

-Once you've customized and rendered the Nginx package configuration, you can use kpt's `live` commands to deploy the package to your Kubernetes cluster.
+`kpt live` commands provide the functionality for deploying packages to a Kubernetes cluster.

 First, initialize the package: